Wednesday, July 15th:

 When the 10:50 boat arrived, I was not ready to leave.
 It was nice to be alone for a few minutes before the new boatload of people arrived.
 Even with other people there, this place was so peaceful.

 The next boat (11:30) was the last to leave before the 2 hour lunch break.
 I could have stayed for hours but did not think to pack a lunch.
-As you can see, the weather was still pretty dreary on the return trip back.

 I met two very nice people from England on the boat on the way back.
 When we returned to Stresa, I joined them for coffee and an enjoyable chat in the main piazza.
 Then, I went back to my hotel room, had some yogurt and fruit, and then slept while it rained during the afternoon.